Member Resources

 Getting Medical Care and Prescription Drugs in a Disaster or Emergency Area

-If the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic area, you are still entitled to Medicare benefits from us.
-PrimeTime Health Plan will temporarily change our rules for affected member’s medical care and prescription drugs during an emergency or disaster as described below:
+When the Governor of your state, the U.S. Secretary of Health and Human Services, or the President of the United States declares a state of disaster or emergency in your geographic service area and PrimeTime Health Plan determines the disaster or emergency has caused a disruption to our member’s ability to access health care or covered Part D drugs, we will temporarily change our rules for affected member’s medical care and prescription drugs during the disaster or emergency or as described below:

 Medical Care